Fighting For Your Rights In Criminal Matters

 Individuals who have been charged with certain misdemeanor in Texas may be able to have all files and records of their arrested removed from public record — or expunged — if they meet certain criteria.
 Talk to an attorney from our firm for more details and to learn if an expungement is a viable option for you.

 Non-Disclosures – Hiding Your Record From Public View

 Through a petition for non-disclosure, a court can prohibit criminal justice agencies from disclosing to the public criminal history record information related to certain offenses for which the offender was placed on deferred adjudication (Texas government code 411.081(d)).

 This procedure does not apply to all criminal offenses, so it is important for individuals to discuss their specific options with a criminal defense attorney.

 Let Us Defend Your Rights

 If you’re facing criminal charges, don’t wait to see what happens.
-Talk to an experienced criminal defense attorney at Prater & Ridley Attorneys At Law.
+Talk to an experienced criminal defense attorney at Prater, Ridley & Llamas - Attorneys at Law.
 We will fight to protect and defend your rights.
 To schedule a consultation at our office in Temple, Texas, call 254-773-9081 or send us a message online.